 The vinyl liner in your swimming pool is beautiful, strong, and durable, and is designed to last for many years.
 However, even today’s advanced vinyl liners need to be cared for properly if you want to get the full return on your investment.
-But, the time and effort needed to keep a vinyl liner in top shape is really minimal once you get into a habit of running through a short maintenance checklist.
+But, the time and effort needed to maintain a vinyl liner in is really minimal once you get into the habit of running through a short maintenance checklist.

-Here are the things you should do on a regular basis to extend the lifespan of your vinyl liner:
+Here are the things you should do on a regular basis to clean and extend the lifespan of your vinyl liner:

 - Gently brush it.
 To keep dirt, debris, and undissolved chemicals from accumulating on the liner, give it some attention with a soft-bristle brush or sponge periodically.
 How often depends on how much foreign material ends up in your pool, but you might start with once per week.